Mark Zandi

 Zandi's research interests encompass macroeconomics, financial markets and public policy.
 He analyzes the economic impact of government spending policies and monetary policy response.
 A trusted advisor to policy makers, he has testified before Congress on the economic outlook, the nation's fiscal challenges, fiscal stimulus and financial regulatory reform.
 Zandi also publishes on mortgage finance reform and the determinants of foreclosure and personal bankruptcy.
-He was one of the first economists to warn of the financial crisis of 2008 in 2005.
+In 2005, he was one of the first economists to warn of an impending financial crisis that became the 2008 financial crisis.

 Early life and education

 Zandi was born in Atlanta, Georgia, and is of Iranian descent.
 The son of Professor Iraj Zandi, he grew up in Radnor, Pennsylvania.

-Zandi received his B.S. in economics from The Wharton School of the University of Pennsylvania and a Ph.D. in economics from the University of Pennsylvania.
+Zandi received his B.S. in economics from the Wharton School of the University of Pennsylvania and a Ph.D. in economics from the University of Pennsylvania.

 Career

 Zandi was a regional economist at Chase Econometrics, prior to co-founding Economy.com in 1990.
 Moody's Corporation purchased Economy.com in 2005.
 Economy.com subsequently became part of Moody's Analytics, a subsidiary of Moody's Corporation.

 As Chief Economist of Moody's Analytics, Zandi oversees the global economic forecast and directs the activities of the economic research team.
 He publishes his outlook for the economy monthly, produces research on key topics and conducts regular briefings for clients, businesses, corporate boards and trade associations.